siebentod/obsidian-snippets/(Templater) Add New Task To 'Quick Tasks' File.md

 This template adds a task to the top of specified 'Quick Tasks.md' file (used to parse it with Tasks queries).
 Task description taken from prompt.
-See also [a quick way to clean 'Quick tasks' file from completed tasks](https://github.com/siebentod/obsidian-snippets/blob/main/(Templater)%20Move%20all%20completed%20tasks%20in%20file%20A%20to%20file%20B.md).
+See also [a quick way to clean 'Quick tasks' file of completed tasks](https://github.com/siebentod/obsidian-snippets/blob/main/(Templater)%20Move%20all%20completed%20tasks%20in%20file%20A%20to%20file%20B.md).

 ```
 <%*